agda/agda/doc/user-manual/getting-started/what-is-agda.lagda.rst

 express a logical specification using dependent types.
 For example, using only typing it is  possible to define:

-* equality on natural numbers
+* equality on natural numbers,
-* properties of arithmetical operations
+* properties of arithmetical operations, and
-* the type ``(n : Nat) -> (PrimRoot n)`` consisting of functions computing primitive roots in modular arithmetic.
+* the type ``(n : ℕ) → PrimeFactor n`` of functions returning a certified prime factor of a given natural number.

-Of course, a program of the above type will be more difficult to write than the corresponding program of type ``Nat -> Nat``, which produces a natural number which is a primitive root.
-However, the difficulty can be compensated by the fact that the program is guaranteed to work: it cannot produce something which is not a primitive root.
+Of course, a program of the above type will be more difficult to write than the corresponding program of type ``ℕ → ℕ`` that just computes a prime factor without proof of its properties, namely that it is a factor and prime.
+However, the extra effort in constructing a ``PrimeFactor n`` is compensated by the fact that the program is guaranteed to work correctly: it cannot produce something which is not a prime factor.

 On a more mathematical level, we can express formulas and prove them using an algorithm.
-For example, a function of type ``(n : Nat) -> (PrimRoot n)`` is also a proof that every natural number has a primitive root.
+For example, a function of type ``(n : ℕ) → PrimeFactor n`` is also a proof that every natural number has a prime factor (which is trivial for non-composite numbers).